 During graduate school, I started a blog documenting her recipes.
-I felt we needed a space online where people who wanted to learn how to cook the Caribbean food their parents made, but needed measurements, could be inspired and encouraged to make the nostalgic foods they loved, using my family’s recipes as a guideline.
+I felt we needed a space online where people who wanted to learn how to cook the food their parents made, but needed measurements, could be inspired and encouraged to make those nostalgic foods using my family's recipes as a guideline.
 What started as a hobby has now become a seemingly full-time career for me.
 Currently, I reside in sunny Florida with my husband and two sons.

 How to use this site:

 I recommend using these recipes as a guide and customizing them to suit your tastes.
 Or you can follow the recipe exactly until you have learned the method of making the dish.
 We all have a different preference for seasonings and ingredients.
 My ultimate goal is to encourage and inspire you to connect with flavors of the Caribbean no matter which method you choose.

 The recipes on this blog range from traditional and sentimental to modern and fun.
 I'm most inspired by Caribbean ingredients and how to use them in unique ways, while keeping a focus on classic dishes.
 I also love to share recipes that are commonly found at West Indian/Caribbean gatherings which do not necessarily include solely Caribbean dishes.